WillyChristian/todo-pcaas/README.md

 # Todo PCAAS

-This is a simple todo list that i create to use while i'm working as a suport level 2, on [Stefanini](https://stefanini.com/en).
+This is a simple todo list that i create to use while i'm working on [Stefanini](https://stefanini.com/en).

-Part of my job is to delivery computers and/or to do rollout -change old machines for new ones. in this process, there's some process to follow and this project is a help to don't forgot any step
+Part of my job is to delivery computers and/or to do rollout -change old machines for a new ones.
+In this process, there's several steps to follow and this can be a little confuse, even to the oldests one.

+So, my goal is an increase to the accuracity to me and who wants to use it, during our job.
+Helping to don't forgot any step and providing a few more stuffs as a copy/paste funcionality in some softwares instalation process.

 ## Running this project